 Fold plate in half and cut out two long legs and glue them in the middle of the plate.
 Cut a red tounge to place between the legs.
 For eyes cut two place half circles and two white circles these are glued on for the eyes on the front of the frog.
 Color the frog green.
 You can make the frog ribbit by pressing down on the folded plate.

 ~Submitted by Becky

 Lily Pad Match Game

 Make a math folder game.
 Make several lily pads on green paper.
 Make the same amount of frogs.
-They are going to match the frog to lily pad so for example you want to work on shapes draw a different shape on each pad and frog or you can match the number of dots to the numeral, etc. Glue the pads on the inside of a plain folder.
+They are going to match the frog to the lily pad so for an example you want to work on shapes draw a different shape on each pad and frog or you can match the number of dots to the numeral, etc. Glue the pads on the inside of a plain folder.
 Laminate or cover with clear contact paper. laminate frogs also so they last longer.
-Decorate the outside of folder, put name of "game" on it.
+Decorate the outside of the folder, put name of "game" on it.

 ~Submitted by Susan N.